getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/breadcrumbs.md

 ---

-The breadcrumbs interface specifies a series of application events, or “breadcrumbs”, that occurred before the main event.
-Its canonical name is `"breadcrumbs"`.
+The breadcrumbs interface specifies a series of application events, or `breadcrumbs`, that occurred before the main event.
+Its canonical name is `breadcrumbs`.

-This interface is an object with a sole `values` key containing an ordered list of breadcrumb objects.
+This interface is an object with a single `values` key containing an ordered list of breadcrumb objects.
 The entries are ordered from oldest to newest.
 Consequently, the last entry in the array should be the last entry before the event occurred.

 Each breadcrumb has a few properties of which at least `timestamp` and `category` must be provided.
-The rest is optional and depending on what is provided the rendering might be different:
+The rest is optional, and depending on what is provided, the rendering might be different:

 ## Attributes

 `timestamp`:

 : **Required**.
 A timestamp representing when the breadcrumb occurred.
-This can be either an ISO datetime string, or a Unix timestamp.
+This can be either an ISO DateTime string or a Unix timestamp.

 `type`:

 : _Optional_.
 The type of breadcrumb.
-The default type is `default` which indicates no specific handling.
+The default type is `default`, which indicates no specific handling.
 Other types are currently `http` for HTTP requests and `navigation` for navigation events.
 More about types later.

 `category`:

 : _Optional_.
-A dotted string indicating what the crumb is or where it comes from.
+A dotted string indicating what the crumb is or from where it comes.
   Typically it is a module name or a descriptive string.
-For instance, _ui.click_ could be used to indicate that a click happend in the UI or _flask_ could be used to indicate that the event originated in the Flask framework.
+For instance, _ui.click_ could be used to indicate that a click happened in the UI or _flask_ could be used to indicate that the event originated in the Flask framework.

 `message`:

 : _Optional_.
-If a message is provided it is rendered as text with all whitespace preserved.
+If a message is provided, it is rendered as text with all whitespace preserved.
 Very long text might be truncated in the UI.

 `data`: